SanCin00/Relation-Calculator/README.md

 ## CSC 510 And CSC 435 final project

-A project by Muhammad Hussin Bin Mohd Norbantrang, This project is about calculator that can determine Reflexive, Transitive, Symmetric, etc and also find its closure
+A project by Sancin, This project is about calculator that can determine Reflexive, Transitive, Symmetric, etc and also find its closure

 ## Notice